anuragthakur24/blogsbay-main/README.md

 - ✅ **Schema validation** using **Zod**
 - 💾 **Efficient database handling** with **Prisma & Postgres** (with connection pooling)
 - 🛠️ **Strongly typed codebase** with **TypeScript**
+- 🏠 **User Profile & Settings** interface where users can see their blogs, contact info, and update their password, name, and username

 ## 🛠️ Tech Stack
 - **Frontend:** React + TypeScript